simonesilvestroni/m2m-website/_posts/2021-04-03-daw-from-logic-to-pro-tools-to-reaper-part-2.md

 > Cockos is like a family-owned small business.
 They’re amazingly talented and hard working to compete with other DAW companies that hire whole slews of programmers and graphic designers.

-Being **open to third-party interventions**, the obvious brilliant result is that many talented people can create plug-ins, skins and extensions.
+Being open to third-party interventions, the obvious brilliant result is that many talented people can create plug-ins, skins and extensions.
 With such an architecture, REAPER doesn’t depend on a centralized, slow and distant big corporation.
 Besides the mentioned Stash, [ReaPack](https://reapack.com/) and the [SWS/S&M extension](https://www.sws-extension.org/) are other amazing places where to find brilliant add-ons.
 These are all open source projects hosted on Github.

 ### A personal experience: X-Touch One